Instrumentation (computer programming): Limitations

 Instrumentation is limited by execution coverage.
 If the program never reaches a particular point of execution, then instrumentation at that point collects no data.
 For instance, if a word processor application is instrumented, but the user never activates the print feature, then the instrumentation can say nothing about the routines which are used exclusively by the printing feature.

-Some types of instrumentation may cause a dramatic increase in execution time.
-This may limit the application of instrumentation to debugging contexts.
+Instrumentation increases the execution time of a program.
+In some contexts, this increase might be dramatic and hence limit the application of instrumentation to debugging contexts.
+The instrumentation overhead differs depending on the used instrumentation technology.